symbiotic-engineering/Aquaculture/README.md

 - optimization: scripts and functions to perform a single objective optimization using brute-force.
 - env_bruteforce: script to perform brute-force for defined net pen parmeters.
 - run_sim_env: top-level script to perform the "marine spatial planning" optimization code using default values for defined environment with rasters and vectors of data.
-- gis/gis_handler: object to handle connection between GIS data and Python functions
+- gis_handler: object to handle connection between GIS data and Python functions
-- gis/gis_example: examples of how to use the GIS handler to query and save data
+- scripts/: relevant scripts including examples of how to use the GIS handler to query and save data
-- gis/data: GIS files used in analysis including conflicts (.geojson) and conditions (.tif)
+- data/: GIS files used in analysis including conflicts (.geojson) and conditions (.tif) *(stored externally on Zenodo)*
 - requirements.txt: list of the required libraries.

 ## How to use
-In order to run the "Marine spatial planning" optimization code and find optimal location for wave-powered aquaculture farm (WPAF) for constant net pen within the Northeast U.S., you can open and run the run_sim_env (.ipynb) file. *Note:* because geospatial data files are uploaded using git lfs, you must clone the repository or download them individually instead of downloading the repository as a zip.
+Relevant data files must be first downloaded from the Zenodo at [https://zenodo.org/records/10140826](https://zenodo.org/records/10140826) and placed in the data folder of this repository.
+In order to run the marine spatial planning optimization code and find optimal location for wave-powered aquaculture farm (WPAF) for constant net pen within the Northeast U.S, open and run the run_sim_env (.ipynb) file.

 ## Dependencies
-Python 3.8.8 is used to develop this package.
+Python 3.9.18 is used to develop this package.
 For other required libraries, please refer to requirements.txt file.

 ## Context